MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/add-domain.md

     2. Choose **I'll add the DNS records myself** if you want to attach only specific Office 365 services to your domain or if you want to skip this for now and do this later. **Choose this option if you know exactly what you're doing.**

-7. If you chose to  *add DNS records yourself*  , choose **Next** and you'll see a page with all the records that you need to add to your registrars website to set up your domain.
+7. If you chose to  *add DNS records yourself*  , select **Next** and you'll see a page with all the records that you need to add to your registrars website to set up your domain.